afontainec/chinchay/docs/clidocs.md

 #### GET /api/relation_name/find
 <br/>
 ##### **Description:**
 Returns an array with all the entries matching the given query.
-If the query is empty it will return all the entries.
 ##### **Simple Queries:**
 Here are some examples of how to work with simple queries: The query will filter with the given format _key=value_.